huggingface/transformers/docs/source/en/kv_cache.md

 ### Static Cache

-Since the ["~DynamicCache"] dynamically grows with each generation step, it prevents you from taking advantage of JIT optimizations.
-The ["~StaticCache"] pre-allocates a specific maximum size for the keys and values, allowing you to generate up to the maximum length without having to modify cache size.
+Since the "DynamicCache" dynamically grows with each generation step, it prevents you from taking advantage of JIT optimizations.
+The ["StaticCache"](./internal/generation_utils#transformers.StaticCache) pre-allocates a specific maximum size for the keys and values, allowing you to generate up to the maximum length without having to modify cache size.
 Check the below usage example.

-For more examples with Static Cache and JIT compilation, take a look at (StaticCache & torchcompile)["./llm_optims.md#static-kv-cache-and-torchcompile"]
+For more examples with Static Cache and JIT compilation, take a look at [StaticCache & torchcompile](./llm_optims.md#static-kv-cache-and-torchcompile)

 ```python
 >>> import torch